PoleTransformer/MIDI-Instrument/README.md

 ## Project Update April 15, 2022:

-Im currently implementing a sketch based on the L298N H bridge driver.
+Im currently implementing a sketch based on the L298N H bridge driver and Arduino Uno.
 I am testing this sketch on a printer scanbed stepper motor.
-See the `Printer_MIDI` sketch.
+See the `Printer_MIDI.ino` sketch.